shyd/STM32CubeF4/Projects/STM32446E_EVAL/Examples/DMA/DMA_FIFOMode/readme.txt

 @par Example Description

-This example provides a description of how to use a DMA stream to transfer a word data buffer from FLASH memory to embedded SRAM memory with FIFO mode enabled through the STM32F4xx HAL API.
+This example provides a description of how to use a DMA channel to transfer a word data buffer from Flash memory to embedded SRAM with FIFO mode enabled through the STM32F4xx HAL API.

 At the beginning of the main program the HAL_Init() function is called to reset